Ending a tenancy

 If you live with a lodger and share rooms with them, you’ll often have an excluded tenancy or licence.

 In this case, you only need to give ‘reasonable notice’ to quit.
-Usually this means the length of the rental payment period – so if you collect rent weekly, you’ll need to give 1 week’s notice.
+Usually this means the length of the rental payment period – so if you collect rent monthly, you’ll need to give 1 month’s notice.

 The notice does not have to be in writing.